kevinamiri/Instructgpt-prompts/readme.md

 ### Proofreading and text editing:

 ```
-Can you proofread and edit the following text:
+Proofread and edit the following text:
 Write a corrected version of the following text:
 What are the grammatical errors in the following text:
 Write a revised version of the following passage:
-Can you provide suggestions for improving the following text:
+Provide suggestions for improving the following text:
 What's the appropriate format for the following text:
 Write a more concise version of the following text:
-Can you suggest alternative phrasing for the following text:
+Suggest alternative phrasing for the following text:
 What's the appropriate tone for the following text:
 Write a polished version of the following text:
 ```